 To successfully reach mutual agreement, couples using mediation must be able to make compromises, share information willingly, and fully cooperate with each other.
 If one or both spouses are unwilling to yield on one or more key issues, their dispute may need to start over in divorce court.

 Also, if either party must seek a court-enforced order of protection against abuse or to ensure financial disclosures through discovery, then traditional divorce court may be their better course of action.
 Adinolfi & Packman, P.A. has lawyers who are well-experienced regarding the issues of domestic violence that come up in the course of contentious divorce and family law litigation.
 The firm is uniquely positioned to handle matters in which domestic violence becomes an issue.

-At Adinolfi & Lieberman, P.A., our attorneys leverage their extensive experience to give you valuable insight into the challenges and strengths of your case.
+At Adinolfi & Packman, P.A., our attorneys leverage their extensive experience to give you valuable insight into the challenges and strengths of your case.
 Our Cherry Hill divorce lawyers can advise you if divorce mediation in New Jersey is an effective, productive solution for your particular case.

-If you are looking for a highly credentialed, well-respected New Jersey divorce law firm, please call Cheryl Betten, the Firm Administrator for the Haddonfield, NJ offices of Adinolfi & Lieberman, P.A., at 856-428-8334 ext.
+If you are looking for a highly credentialed, well-respected New Jersey divorce law firm, please call Cheryl Betten, the Firm Administrator for the Haddonfield, NJ offices of Adinolfi & Packman, P.A., at 856-428-8334 ext.
 258, or use our online contact form to schedule your initial consultation to discuss your immediate legal needs in a personal and confidential setting with an experienced South Jersey divorce lawyer.

-A divorce attorney or child custody lawyer from the Haddonfield, NJ offices of Adinolfi & Lieberman, P.A. can provide legal advice and representation to clients throughout New Jersey.
+A divorce attorney or child custody lawyer from the Haddonfield, NJ offices of Adinolfi & Packman, P.A. can provide legal advice and representation to clients throughout New Jersey.
 We actively represent clients in Camden County, Burlington County, Cumberland County, Atlantic County, Gloucester County, Mercer County, Ocean County, and Salem county.
 We provide services for clients living in Cherry Hill, Haddonfield, Pennsauken, Mount Holly, Pemberton, Northfield, Mays Landing, Riverside, Voorhees, Moorestown, Mullica Hill, Princeton, Marlton, Medford, Washington Township, Williamstown, Pitman, Woodbury, Mt.
 Laurel, Atlantic City, and towns throughout Northern, Central, and Southern New Jersey.